breakertt/frogger/README.md

 This project is modified from a [Legacy](https://github.com/hirish99/Frogger-Arcade-Game) one.

-All assets (images & music) are derived from the internet, sources of assets are listed in [ASSETS.md](ASSETS.md).
+All assets (images & music) are derived from the internet, sources of assets are listed in [ASSETS](ASSETS.md).

 This project adopts MIT license.

-Special thanks to
+Special thanks to:
 1. [Song ZHANG](https://projects.cs.nott.ac.uk/psysz4) for open source for his coursework last year, which help me set a goal and bring perfect template for this project.
 2. My girlfriend for taking care of my daily life and encouraging me during the month before due.